apache/superset/docs/security.rst

 Also note that when Gamma users look at the dashboards and slices list view, they will only see the objects that they have access to.

+Rho
+"""
+Rho have read only access to dashboards.
+They cannot view anything else like tables or slices, is targered for users that access to data as a cockpit.

+Also note that when Rho users look at the dashboards, they will only see the objects that they have access to.

 sql_lab
 """""""
 The ``sql_lab`` role grants access to SQL Lab.
 Note that while ``Admin``